rotellini9809/computer_vision_project/README.md

 - **View**: Represents an individual image used in the reconstruction.
 - **Match**: Represents feature matches between two views.
 - **Utils**: varius functions that are used in the other files
+- **Cameracalibration**: Script used to get intrinsic parameters of a camera

 ### Main Script (main.py)
 ``` python